rapidsai/cloud-ml-examples/triton/kubernetes/AWS/FIL/README.md

 ### Obtain the Triton FIL plugin, build the triton host container, and push to ECR
 Note: as of this writing, the [FIL backend plugin](https://github.com/triton-inference-server/fil_backend) is supported in the official [Triton Inference Server](https://ngc.nvidia.com/catalog/containers/nvidia:tritonserver) image officially available in the [NVIDIA NGC Catalog](https://ngc.nvidia.com/catalog).

-However, here, we will show how to create a custom image with FIL backend:
+However, here, we will show how to create a custom image with FIL backend.

 #### First we create a ECR repository
 ```shell